 Statistics provided by the Florida Crash Records Database show that in 2010, 7,435 motorcyclists were injured in accidents, while 376 were killed.

 Of course, a percentage of these injuries and deaths are contributed to motorcyclists driving in the common wet conditions associated with living in Florida.
 Additionally, most motorcycle crashes where a rider was not wearing a helmet result in severe brain damage or death, while any rider over the age of 21 is not required to wear a helmet.

-If you or a loved one has been involved in a motorcycle accident and suffer from injuries due to the negligent actions of another individual, the victim may be entitled to compensation for their losses and damages. our attorneys all believe that these negligent individuals must be held accountable for their actions and pay for all losses and damages they have caused.
+If you or a loved one has been involved in a motorcycle accident and suffer from injuries due to the negligent actions of another individual, the victim may be entitled to compensation for their losses and damages.
+Our West Palm Beach motorcycle accident lawyers all believe that these negligent individuals must be held accountable for their actions and pay for all losses and damages they have caused.